View all text of Subjgrp 64 [§ 92.205 - § 92.215]

 (4) HOME funds for security deposits may be provided as a grant or as a loan.
 If they are provided as a loan, the loan repayments are program income to be used in accordance with § 92.503.

-(5) Paragraphs (b), (c), (d), (f), (g), and (i) of this section are applicable to HOME security deposit assistance, except that income determinations pursuant to paragraph (c)(1) of this section and Housing Quality Standard inspections pursuant to paragraph (i) of this section are required only at the time the security deposit assistance is provided.
+(5) Paragraphs (b), (c), (d), (f), (g), and (i) of this section are applicable when HOME funds are provided for security deposit assistance, except that income determinations pursuant to paragraph (c)(1) of this section and inspections pursuant to paragraph (i) of this section are required only at the time the security deposit assistance is provided.

 (k) Program operation.
 A tenant-based rental assistance program must be operated consistent with the requirements of this section.
-The participating jurisdiction may operate the program itself, or may contract with a PHA or other entity with the capacity to operate a rental assistance program.
-The tenant-based rental assistance may be provided through an assistance contract to an owner that leases a unit to an assisted family or directly to the family.
-In either case, the participating jurisdiction (or entity operating the program) must approve the lease.
+The participating jurisdiction may operate the program itself or may contract with a PHA or other entity with the capacity to operate a rental assistance program.
+The tenant-based rental assistance may be provided through a rental assistance contract in accordance with paragraph (e) of this section.
+The participating jurisdiction (or entity operating the program) must approve the lease.